Riccardo105/Gift-Wrapping-service/Gift-wrapping-customer/README.md

 the main purpose of this application is to allow the customer to personalize a gift for the store to wrap

-the program in written in object-oriented to facilitates the communication with the database.
+the program is written in object-oriented to facilitates the communication with the database.

 at this stage the implementation of the following features is completed:
 * gift personalisation